HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 $$\Delta f(x,y)=\frac{\partial^{2} f(x,y)}{\partial^{2} x} + \frac{\partial^{2} f(x,y)}{\partial^{2} y}=0$$
 ```

 The Eq. (xx) can be solved iteratively by defining some initial conditions that reflect the geometry of the problem at-hand.
 The iteration process can be done  either using ...or Jacobi algorithm.
 In this tutorial, we apt for the Jacobi algorithm due to its simplicity.
 The laplace equation is solved in a 2D-grid having 4096 points in both `x` and `y` directions.
-The compute code is written in *Fortran 90* and a *C*-based code can be found [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc)
+The compute code is written in *Fortran 90* and a *C*-based code can be found [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).

 # Comparative study: OpenACC versus OpenMP

 In the following we cover both the implementation of the OpenACC model to accelerate the Jacobi algorithm and the OpenMP offloading model in the aim of conducting a comparative experiment.
-The experiments are systematically performed with a fixed number of grid points as well as the number of iterations.
+The experiments are systematically performed with a fixed number of grid points as well as the number of iterations that ensures the convergence of the algorithm.

 ## Experiment on OpenACC offloading

+We begin first by briefly describing the NVIDIA architecture.
+This is schematically illustrated in Fig. 1.
+Here one can see that each block

-We begin with our first OpenACC experiment, in which we evaluate the performance of different compute constructs and clauses.
-We incorporate
+We begin with our first OpenACC experiment, in which we evaluate the performance of different compute constructs and clauses and interprete their functionality.

+In Fig. 2 we show the performance of the three main compute constructs: `!$acc serial`, `!$acc kernels` and `!$acc parallel`.
+These directives determine a looped compute region to be executed on the GPU-device.
+More specifically, they tell the compiler to transfer the control of the looped region to the GPU-device and excute the region either in a serial way (i.e. by selecting *acc serial*) or as a sequence of operations (i.e. by choosing *acc kernels* and *acc parallel*).
+The use of *acc parallel* construct, however, offers some additional functionality.
+This manifests in the control of the execution on the device via the specification of the `gang`, `worker` and `vector`.
+Whereas the *acc kernels* construct .....

+Under the utilization of these constructs, no parallelism is performed yet.
+This explains the observed low performance in Fig. 2 in the case of introducing the compute constructs compared to the CPU-serial code.
+Note that we should not confuse the construct `!$acc serial` with the CPU-serial case.

+Here the compiler makes the optimal choice of the numbers of gang, worker and vector that can be used to performe the parallelization.

 talk about the concept of different constructs and clause....interprete.